Dassie2024/hybrid-image-generator/README.md

 # Hybrid Image Generator

-This project creates hybrid images by combining low and high frequency components from two input images using Fourier transforms.
+This project blends two images into a single optical illusion by combining the low-frequency components of one image with the high-frequency details of another using Fourier transforms.

+### The result?
+A trippy hybrid where you might see Trump’s face at a glance, but a cat’s face when you squint or step back.
+It’s a mind-bending exploration of human perception and frequency filtering in image processing!

 ## Demo
 ![Hybrid Example](images/hybrid.png)